 Your conversion rate is the ratio of people who visit a certain webpage or ad, to people who eventually become or ‘convert’ to a lead.
 You can look at the conversion rate of one page, or of your entire website.
 You can also look at how well your intake process is converting leads into paying clients.

 A call to action, or CTA, is a clear ask for a site visitor or lead to take the next step in their journey towards becoming a paying client.
-For example, a call to action can be a button that connects to your “Contact Us” form, or a button in a paid advertisement that links back to your website.
+For example, a call to action can be a button that connects to your “Contact Us” form, or a button in a paid advertisement that links back to your law firm website.

 A landing page is a website page that’s built to get visitors to take a specific action.
 This might mean clicking on a button, filling out a form, booking a consultation, or making a phone call.